Updated on October 17, 2020

 Seaside Seagulls

-The northern part of Mamaia (and the south of Navodari) is where the newest hotels and rental villas are.
-Although hotels in south Mamaia aren’t bad, either, they are the old hotels dating from the communist period, renovated and sometime upgraded to suit modern quality and comfort standards.
+Mamaia North (and the south of Navodari) is where the newest hotels and rental villas are.
+Although hotels in southern Mamaia aren’t bad either, many of them are the old hotels dating from the communist period, renovated and sometime upgraded to suit modern quality and comfort standards.

 The two beaches worth mentioning here are Vadu and Corbu.
-Although promoted as the last wild beaches in Romania, they started to get a bit crowded, at least in high season (which is between end of June and beginning of Ssptember).
+Although promoted as the last wild beaches in Romania, they started to get crowded, at least in the peak season (which is between end of June and beginning of September).

 As Constanta is a real city, much bigger than the other Romanian Black Sea resorts, it has several beaches scattered along the shoreline.